yutna/rust-study-notes/notes/08_references_and_borrowing.md

 ## The Rules of References

-- At any given tim, you can have either one mutable reference or any number of immutable references.
+- At any given time, you can have either one mutable reference or any number of immutable references.
 - References **MUST** always be valid.